-When I was little, my dream was to have my own Tree House … Being surrounded by nature and feel like you are a part of it, growing and living in your own little place to refuge and dream, you and the tree, the leaves, the natural breeze, the sky and the sound of birds.
+When I was little, my dream was to have my own Tree House … Being surrounded by nature and feel like you are a part of it, growing and living in my own little place to refuge and dream, you and the tree, the leaves, the natural breeze, the sky and the sound of birds.
 Trying to reach the sky and the moon, with the roots in the earth and branches in the sky.

 We try to touch those dreams when we face the design process of Tree Houses cause each one must be on the borderline between imagination and reality.

-Since antiquity, Tree Houses or building on trees have been built by primitive tribes hiding in trees from predatory beasts and floods.
+Since antiquity, Tree Houses or buildings on trees have been built by primitive tribes hiding in trees from predatory beasts and floods.
 And they have existed as a reference in religious, symbolic, philosophical, literary, cinematographic, and architectural fields.